The Easter Bunny Is Comin' to Town: Plot

 S.D.
-Kluger returns as a train engineer, but still a mailman to answer questions about the Easter Bunny in the children's letters.
+Kluger, still a mailman, returns as a train engineer to answer children’s questions about the Easter Bunny and other Easter traditions.

-The story begins in the small town of Kidville, a community comprising orphaned children (including S.D.
-Kluger when he was a child) at the foot of Big Rock Mountain.
+The story begins in the small town of Kidville, a community comprising orphaned children (including Kluger when he was a child) at the foot of Big Rock Mountain.
 The children enjoy the simple life despite being bothered by Gadzooks, an ill-tempered bear who hates everything to do with the holidays including birthdays.

-One Easter morning, the children find an orphaned baby rabbit, raise him as their own, and name him Sunny when they notice how much he likes the warm sun.
+One Easter morning, the children find an orphaned baby rabbit, raise him as their own, and name him Sunny when they notice how much he likes the warm Easter morning sun.
 Now one year old, Sunny makes plans with the children to sell what they make in exchange for what they need, including their eggs, with help from three chickens called the Hendrews Sisters.

 Sunny sets off to deliver his eggs.
 Along the way, he meets a wise, jolly hobo named Hallelujah Jones, who suggests to him that he could sell his eggs in a town that's just called Town.
 However, upon climbing Big Rock Mountain, Sunny runs into Gadzooks who steals his eggs.
 After escaping, Sunny makes it to Town which is a dreary, dismal place.
 There, nobody laughs, everyone dresses in dark clothing, and if any children are born, the whole family has to move away, and beans are eaten for every meal by order of the ruthless Dowager Duchess Lily Longtooth who wants her seven-year-old nephew King Bruce the Frail to follow in her footsteps.
 Bruce complains about always having to eat beans and wanting to be a normal child instead of being a king, despite his aunt's objections.

 Saddened by this, Sunny heads back to Kidville and explains the problem.
 Hallelujah and the children dip the eggs in various bowls of paint as a way of tricking Gadzooks.
-He lies to the bear, saying he is on his way to sell colored stones as paperweights.
+He lies to the bear, saying that he is on his way to sell colored stones as paperweights.
 Befuddled by Sunny's lie, Gadzooks lets him go, demanding he bring him eggs.

 Sunny makes it into Town again, passing out his eggs to all the townspeople, including King Bruce who crowns him the Easter Bunny, Royal Knight of the Rainbow Eggs.
 He and Sunny initiate a traditional ritual of eating the eggs.
 Disappointed in her nephew, Lily chases Sunny out, outlaws eggs, and sends him to bed without supper.
 After Bruce tells Sunny (who apologizes for getting Bruce punished about the eggs) that he knew his supper would be more beans, Sunny promises to bring him very special beans next Easter.